alevyinroc/Presentations/Developers - Let's be Friends/outline.md

 ## Basics
 * Connection Strings
+  * There are a lot of options available, use them!
+  * Especially `Application Name`
 * Parameterized Queries
+  * Safety (SQL injection)
+  * Performance
+    * Single compiled plan
 * Stored Procedures
   * Include a DEBUG mode
+* Disconnect as quickly as possible
+  * Are disconnected recordsets still a thing?
+  * I'd rather you pull 1000 records at once than 100 chunks 10 times over

 ## Talk to me!